Unit and distinct distances in typical norms: Introduction

-A remarkable result of Matou\v{s}ek \cite{matousek} from 2011 shows that for \emph{most} norms, in a Baire Categoric sense (that will be described in detail in Section \ref{S2}), this is not far from optimal.
+A remarkable, often repeated (see e.g.\ \cite{gil_matousek,szemeredi-survey,Sw,sheffer_matousek,matouvsek2011dawn,BMP-survey}), result of Matou\v{s}ek \cite{matousek} from 2011 shows that for \emph{most} norms, in a Baire Categoric sense (that will be described in detail in Section \ref{S2}), this is not far from optimal.
 Namely for a typical $2$-norm $\|.\|$, $U_{\|.\|}(n) \leq O(n \log n \log \log n)$.
 This suggests the obvious problem of deciding whether or not the $\log \log n$ term is necessary.
-This problem was raised already in 1996 by Brass \cite{Br0}.
+The question of how small $U_{\|.\|}(n)$ can be has already been considered by Brass \cite{Br0} in 1996, who in particular asked if there exists a $2$-norm with $U_{\|.\|}(n) \leq O(n \log n)$.
 The corresponding problem in higher dimensions has been considered as well.
 In particular, Brass, Moser and Pach \cite[Chapter 5, Problems 4 and 5, p.\ 195]{BMP-survey} conjectured that for every $d \geq 3$ and every $d$-norm $\|.\|$, $U_{\|.\|}(n)$ is asymptotically larger than $\Omega(n \log n)$ and asked whether or not for $d \geq 4$ there is a $d$-norm $\|.\|$ so that $U_{\|.\|}(n)= o(n^2)$.
 Note that for the $d$-dimensional Euclidean norm $\|.\|_2$ it is easy to see that $U_{\|.\|}(n) \geq \Omega(n^2)$ for every $d \geq 4$ (and in fact, the precise constant is known as well, see \cite{Er1}), showing that for the Euclidean norms, the problem is simple in all dimensions $d \geq 4$, despite being wide open in dimensions $2$ and $3$.

 In the present paper, we settle the above-mentioned questions of Brass, of Matou\v{s}ek and of Brass, Moser and Pach in all dimensions in the following strong form.

 \begin{thm} For any $d\ge 2$, for most $d$-norms $\|.\|$, we have